 Blockchain and Smart Contracts are a great application example for insurers.
 Contracts and also claims settlement can be regulated transparently.
 All contracts and all claims for damages would be managed by the network and false claims for damages would be filtered out.
 For example, it would no longer be possible to receive several claims for damages from one client for the same case.

-Blockchain applications in the business area
+Blockchain applications in in different business areas

 The average person sells a property up to 12 times in his life.
 However, these large and complex transactions can involve many risks and require very expensive contracts to minimize these risks.
 Through the Blockchain technology it would be possible to stop fraudsters and also to simplify sales transactions.
 Encryption and verification would make all contracts, smart contracts, more transparent and would only be executed if the property and purchase price were available.